How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 As a result of the positive signals from Google search ads from Q2 of 2020, Dog Guard of Wisconsin started spending more per month on paid search advertising, raising the ad spend to over $1,000 per month.

 “I’m thrilled with the results.
-It’s been a crazy period of growth for us for the last two years.” – Terri Benisch, Former Co-owner, Dog Guard of Wisconsin
+It’s been a crazy period of growth for us for the last two years.” – Terri Benisch in 2021, Former Co-owner, Dog Guard of Wisconsin

 Final thoughts

-Since they first partnered with us, Dog Guard of Wisconsin has grown, hiring new employees and enjoying a steady volume of business that keeps them busy.
+Since they first partnered with us, Dog Guard of Wisconsin has grown, hiring new employees and enjoying a steady volume of business.
+In 2022, the original owners passed the torch to their daughter and her husband to carry on the family business.

 In the future, Dog Guard of Wisconsin plans to continue to work with Madison Marketing Group to turn their investments in paid search advertising and SEO into leads interested in buying fences and their other products.

 “I've always liked working with Madison Marketing Group–the ideas they have and flexibility.
 It's just always been a good experience.”
-Terri Benisch, Former Co-owner, Dog Guard of Wisconsin
+Terri Benisch in 2021, Former Co-owner, Dog Guard of Wisconsin

 Reach out today to learn how you can generate more leads with custom digital marketing solutions.